It was two days after Christmas. I couldn’t get out of bed.

 The day itself was fine.
 Between my anticipation to hang out with Ella, cooking, and talking to family and friends, I had been plugged in, connected.
 Distracted.

 Then Ella left the next morning and the house suddenly seemed too big.
 Too quiet.
 Without the diversion of her and the dogs, my thoughts wandered to Zach.
-To the last holiday we spent together with the whole family in Hawaii.
-To Micah racing around my parents’ living room, holding Buzz Lightyear high over his head as he made “zooooom” noises.
+To the last holiday we had spent together with the whole family in Hawaii.
+To my nephew, Micah, racing around my parents’ living room, holding Buzz Lightyear high over his head as he made “zooooom” noises.
 He had asked me to read him a bedtime story that night.
 Not his parents.
 Not his grandparents.
 Me.
 I’d felt like the most special person in the whole world.

+Watching his eyes flutter shut while I read to him made me want to settle down and have a couple of kids of my own.
 I’d walked downstairs afterward to find the rest of the family in the dining room, seated around my parents’ large rectangular table, howling with laughter.
 Zach’s wife, Molly, a.k.a.
-Two-Can Sam, a.k.a.
+Two Can Sam, a.k.a.
 Lightest of the Lightweights, a.k.a.
 Gigglefits McGee, sat at the head of it, her blonde curls frazzled, her brown eyes a little glazed over.